Stockton Police Shoot Armed Man Who Charged At Them Outside Headquarters

 Jones said police were forced to fire.
 Officers ordered the suspect to drop the gun, but it wasn’t until he charged at officers that they opened fire, said Chief Jones.

 No officers were injured during the incident.
-There were civilians outside the headquarters at the time but they were also unharmed, Jones says.MORE NEWS: Longtime Friend Remembers Veteran, Retired Correctional Officer Killed In Road Rage Shooting
+There were civilians outside the headquarters at the time but they were also unharmed, Jones says.MORE NEWS: 2 Teens Accused Of Making Threats On Instagram Against Laguna Creek High

 The incident is now under investigation.